 The last time I updated this blog, I was at the foot of Mount Rubavu in the Western Province of Rwanda.
 It has been a couple of days, but a lot has happened between then and now.

 I am writing this piece from Bole International Airport, in Addis Ababa, while in transit to the Gulf of Guinea.
-I am taking a break from my adventures in Rwanda but I will keep publishing new stories about my recent experiences in the land of 1,000 hills from wherever I will be during my upcoming Atlantic escapade.
+Although I am taking a break from my adventures in Rwanda, I will keep publishing new stories about my recent experiences in the land of 1,000 hills from wherever I will be during my Atlantic escapade.

 Over the next 20-plus days, I will be in the Gulf of Guinea.
 This region is part of the tropical Atlantic ecosystem.
 It spans from Cape Lopez to Cape Palmas, forming quite an extensive coastline.

-I am intrigued by the mystries of Niger and Volta rivers which pour their content into the gulf.
-In addition, I am fascinated by the formation of the Cameroonian line of volcanic islands found in the same gulf.
+I am intrigued by the mystries of Niger and Volta rivers which empty into the Atlantic.
+In addition, I am fascinated by the formation of the Cameroonian line of volcanic islands found in the aforementioned gulf.

-I will not be traveling around the region conducting research.
-I am on vacation.
-However, I will spare a minute to learn one or two things about my destination.
+While on this vacation, I will spare a minute to learn one or two things about my destination.
 When I do, you will be the first to know.